kitab-project-org/kitab-project-org.github.io/_posts/2025-02-12-Repetition-That-Does-Not-Get-Boring--Exp.md

 Strikingly similar expressions of love are at work in the historical Druze religious poetry which I have been transcribing over the past years for an ongoing side project of mine.
 As always happens when we spend more than just a fleeting moment with something -- a methodologically important point -- patterns begin to emerge, and characteristic elements start to appear over and over again.

 One such characteristic element in Druze religious poems is grammatical structures that express the notion of 'as long as,' and which are formed of the Arabic conjunction *mā* plus a perfect form such as *mā rannama l-ṭayr* 'as long as birds sing,' *mā halla hilāl wa-bāna* 'as long as the crescent moon will show and appear,' or *mā nāḥa qumrī ʿalā l-aghṣān* 'as long as doves will mourn on branches.'
-(A non-exhaustive inventory of the instances found in the poems I have transcribed can be found [[here]{.underline}](https://docs.google.com/spreadsheets/d/1TwC15jmz727FEscTwJcKUmBOS5b9ycCQ/edit?usp=sharing&ouid=114710645320974058526&rtpof=true&sd=true).)
+(A non-exhaustive inventory of the instances found in the poems I have transcribed can be found [here]({{ /assets/data/druze-corpus/ma_phrases_blog.csv | absolute_url }}).)

 In light of its linguistic function of expressing perpetuity and duration, this usage of *mā* normally is referred to as *mā al-daymūma* in Arabic grammar (see W. M. Wright, vol. 1, p.
 294).
 This function has occasionally been explained by pre-modern authors, for example, by Ibn Juzayy (d.
 741 AH/1340 CE) in his *Tashīl li-ʿulūm al-tanzīl* (vol. 1, p.
 406) (*'yakūn ʿibāra ʿan al-taʾbīd ka-qawl al-ʿArab mā lāḥa kawkab wa-mā nāḥa al-ḥamām wa-shibh dhālika mimmā yuqṣad bihi l-dawām'*), ʿAbd al-Raḥmān al-Thaʿālibī (d.
 873 AD/1468 CE) in his *Jawāhir al-ḥisān* (vol. 3, p.
 302), or Nūr al-dīn al-Ḥalabī (d.
 1044 AD/1635 CE) in his *Sīra al-ḥalabiyya* (vol. 1, p.
 24) (*'al-murād min dhālika l-abad'*).
 These structures occur in Druze poetry with a great variety of images (see below).